Viraajthemaker/Viraaj_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-For your second milestone, explain what you've worked on since your previous milestone.
-You can highlight:
-- Technical details of what you've accomplished and how they contribute to the final goal
-- What has been surprising about the project so far
-- Previous challenges you faced that you overcame
-- What needs to be completed before your final milestone
+For my second milestone, I finished the whole robot.
+I added the remote, the WLAN module, and the transceiver wireless module.
+What the wireless module does is that there is 1 on the remote, and 1 on the arduino.
+The one on the remote sends signals to the arduino one which makes the motors move with it.
+Some challenges I faced when doing this was that my remote could connect to everyone elses exept mine.
+This was because the address for all of our robots were the same.

 # First Milestone